spectre-collective/angler_fish/README.txt

    -> jupyter notebook

- -> navigate to bertFish, click run, then pip3 install all of the missing
+ -> navigate to bertFish, click run, then pip3 install all of the missing packages
     until it works. will have set_.py file soon.